Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

-\item Every path in $\qset'$ intersects every path in $\pset_1'\cup \set{P_0,P_{z+1}}$, and no other paths of $\lset_i'$. \end{itemize}
+\item every path in $\qset'$ intersects every path in $\pset_1'\cup \set{P_0,P_{z+1}}$, and no other paths of $\lset'$. \end{itemize}

 The input to the first iteration is $\pset_1'=\pset_1$.
-Throughout the algorithm, we maintain a graph $\tilde H$ - the sub-graph of $G$ induced by the edges participating in the paths of $\pset_1'\cup \qset'$.
+Throughout the algorithm, we maintain a graph $\tilde H$ - the subgraph of $G$ induced by the edges participating in the paths of $\pset_1'\cup \qset'$.
 We define below two combinatorial objects: a bump and a cross.
-We show that if $\tilde H$ has either a bump or a cross, then we can find a new set $\pset''_1$ of paths, such that $\lset_i''=(\lset_i'\setminus \pset_1')\cup \pset_1''$ is a valid $A_i$-$B_i$ linkage.
-Moreover, either $H_i''=H(S_i,\lset_i'')$ contains fewer degree-$2$ vertices than $H_i'$, or the two graphs are isomorphic to each other.
-In the former case, we terminate the algorithm and return the linkage $\lset_i''$.
+We show that if $\tilde H$ has either a bump or a cross, then we can find a new set $\pset''_1$ of paths, such that $\lset''=(\lset'\setminus \pset_1')\cup \pset_1''$ is an $A$-$B$ linkage.
+Moreover, either $H''=H(\lset'')$ contains fewer degree-$2$ vertices than $H'$, or the two graphs are isomorphic to each other.
+In the former case, we terminate the algorithm and return the linkage $\lset''$.
 In the latter case, we show that we obtain a valid input to the next iteration, and $|E(\qset')\cup E(\pset_1')|> |E(\qset')\cup E(\pset_1'')|$.
-In other words, the number of edges in the graph $\tilde H$ goes down in every iteration.
-We also show that, if $\tilde H$ contains no bump and no cross, then a large sub-graph of $\tilde H$ is planar, and contains a grid minor of size $(\Omega(h_0)\times \Omega(h_0))$.
-Therefore, after $|E(G[S_i])|$ iterations the algorithm is guaranteed to terminate with the desired output.
+In other words, the number of edges in the graph $\tilde H$ strictly decreases in every iteration.
+We also show that, if $\tilde H$ contains no bump and no cross, then a large subgraph of $\tilde H$ is planar, and contains a grid minor of size $(h_1\times h_1)$.
+Therefore, after $|E(G)|$ iterations the algorithm is guaranteed to terminate with the desired output.
 We now proceed to define the bump and the cross, and their corresponding actions.
-A useful observation is that for any $A_i$-$B_i$ linkage $\lset$, the corresponding graph $H(S_i,\lset)$ is a connected graph, since $G[S_i]$ is connected.
+We recall the useful observation that for any $A$-$B$ linkage $\lset'$, the corresponding graph $H(\lset')$ is a connected graph, since $G$ is connected.